souhridm/DiGePred/models/models_readme.md

   random no gene overlap: random non-digenic pairs chosen such that no genes were common between the training and held-out test sets.

 The "unaffected-no-gene-overlap" model was the best performing one and final model focussed on in the manuscript.

+All models were created using scikit-learn (0.22.2.post1) and saved in .pkl format.
+Please use _pickle or pandas (0.25.1) to load model.